 I believe that you are the expert on your own life.
 We will work together to identify barriers and work together to achieve your goals.

 I'm fervent about the social work field, educating students as a Lecturer Professor at the Monmouth University School of Social Work.
 I have worked with various populations, including clients with severe and persistent mental illnesses, families, and adolescents.

 I provide clinical supervision to BSW and MSW students and licensed master social workers.

 Empowering women and girls is my passion and has led to my research interests as well as counseling and engaging women and girls in discovery through research.
-My current area of research is a phenomenological study exploring adolescent girls’ self-worth.
-The research is rooted in feminist theory and asks the participants to be a full partner in the exploration of the construct of self-worth.
+My research explored adolescent girls’ understanding of self-worth.
+The research is rooted in feminist theory and informs my work with my clients.

-I'm the co-chair of the Council on the Role and Status of Women in Social Work Education, a committee of the Council on Social Work Education (CSWE).
+I am the former co-chair of the Council on the Role and Status of Women in Social Work Education, a committee of the Council on Social Work Education (CSWE).
 I'm a board member for Martha's Kayak, a nonprofit that provides free kayaking experiences to people battling breast cancer.
-I'm also a member of New York Road Runners and Hellgate Road Runners.
+I'm also a member of New York Road Runners.

 I have been providing professional counseling services for more than 10 years.
 I specialize in relational counseling, self-worth, grief, and women's health.
 I believe you are the expert on your own life.
 I am here to listen and help you navigate your concerns and issues.